JustinBeckwith/linkinator/README.md

     --config
         Path to the config file to use.
 Looks for `linkinator.config.json` by default.

+    --directory-listing
+        Include an automatic directory index file when linking to a directory.
+        Defaults to 'false'.

     --format, -f
         Return the data in CSV or JSON format.